 For our Free and Clear sale all owners, lien and judgment holders are notified of sale, only if they have filed a lien in our prothonotary office.
 Liens and judgments do not follow the property unless not served by our sheriffs department.
 There is a sheriff return filed in the Prothonotary office that will show all services made and attempted.

-Our Judicial Sale (PDF) was July 30, 2018.
-Registration starts at 8:30 a.m. in courtroom number 1 at the Fayette county courthouse, and ends at 10 a.m. when the bidding starts.
+Our Judicial Sale is June 24th, 2019.
+Registration starts at 8:30 a.m. in courtroom number 1 at the Fayette County Courthouse, and ends at 10 a.m. when the bidding starts.

 Method of payment for both sales are cash, money order, certified check or official check (no out of state checks).
 Personal checks will be accepted if accompanied with bank letter.
 Credit/debit cards are not accepted for the Upset and Judicial Sale.